shagatomte19/bus-booking-system-rag/README.md

 The **enhanced RAG (Retrieval-Augmented Generation) pipeline** works with a hybrid approach:

 ### 1. **Query Classification**
-The system uses Claude AI to automatically classify user questions into three types:
+The system uses keyword-based classification to classify user questions into three types:
 - **Route Search**: Questions about bus availability, routes, prices
 - **Provider Info**: Questions about bus company details, contact information
 - **General**: Greetings and general inquiries

 ### 2. **Route Search (Database RAG)**
 For route-related questions:
-1. **Parameter Extraction**: Claude extracts search parameters (origin, destination, max price) from natural language
+1. **Parameter Extraction**: LLM extracts search parameters (origin, destination, max price) from natural language
 2. **Database Query**: System searches PostgreSQL for matching buses
-3. **Natural Response**: Claude generates a conversational response with the results
+3. **Natural Response**: LLM generates a conversational response with the results

 Example: "Are there any buses from Dhaka to Rajshahi under 500 taka?"
 - Extracts: `{from: "Dhaka", to: "Rajshahi", max_price: 500}`